 This cruciferous vegetable tastes great simply just roasted in the oven.
 It can also be the perfect keto substitute for mashed potatoes, rice and even pizza crust!
 Here are a few ways to add cauliflower into your life:

-- As a smoothie thickener – yes, I am serious!
+- As a smoothie thickener – yes, we are serious!
 Pre-steam individual cauliflower florets and store them in the freezer.
 Add a few frozen florets into a keto smoothie along with full-fat coconut milk, collagen powder, cacao powder, and pure stevia to taste.
 Blend until creamy and smooth.

 - On Sunday, roast a big batch of cauliflower florets in some ghee or avocado oil seasoned with salt and pepper.
 Store in the fridge and re-heat during the week to serve as a low- carb keto side dish.